 If you enter

-https:// before a domain name, the browser uses the secure
+https:// before a domain name, the browser will use the

-http:// before a domain name, the browser uses the not secure
+http:// before a domain name, the browser will use

 |Protocol||IP address or domain||Apache will serve:|

-Because Apache cannot serve an unsecured website with a secure protocol and no secure sites exist on the shared IP address, Apache serves an error message.
+Because Apache cannot serve an unsecured website with a secure protocol and there are no secure sites on the shared IP address, Apache will serve an error message.

-Because Apache cannot serve an unsecured site with a secure protocol, Apache defaults to the secure website on the shared IP address.
+Because Apache cannot serve an unsecured site with a secure protocol, Apache will default to the secure website on the shared IP address.